traversc/glow/README.md

 *A package for making glow-y plots*

-The `glow` package is a framework for creating plots with glowing points. as an alternative way of plotting large point clouds.
+The `glow` package is a framework for creating plots with glowing points as an alternative way of plotting large point clouds.

 ## Gallery